 Another study found that patients receiving a flu shot were more likely to have more amplified and prolonged inflammation if they had even mild depressive symptoms.
 A 2017 study found the same to be true for adults with anxiety as well.

 And as we age, these effects become amplified.
 “I think it’s very widely recognized in general that age can weaken our immune responses to vaccination and so particularly these effects that I’m talking about, of stress and depression, are particularly salient for older adults,” says Madison.

 What You Can Do Before Getting Your COVID-19 Vaccine or Booster

 COVID-19 vaccines are not 100 percent effective in preventing illness, but are more effective in preventing serious illness.

 Madison hopes to educate people to get the most out of their vaccine for as long as possible in between doses and subsequent boosters.

 “My lab was seeing a lot of research coming out, for instance, from just how the rates of depression and anxiety are right now and weight gain and sedentary behavior—all of these risk factors for a poor vaccine response are really heightened right now,” says Madison.

-Here’s what you should be prioritizing leading up to your COVID-19 vaccine appointment.
+Even modest adjustments in lifestyle can make a difference for your immune response, says Madison.
+Here’s what you should be prioritizing leading up to your COVID-19 vaccine or booster appointment.